kokoAfantchao/Billing-Revenue-Management/README.md

  (b)Create The First Part of the UI to Collect the Patient Information and insurance details from the Front Desk (c)Collect the patient Demographics
  (d)3 Points

-Estimate your PBIs, starting at the top of the backlog and working your way down to the bottom.
-Your backlog with estimated PBIs is stored in Pivotal Tracker.
-The URL of your backlog is clearly documented in your git repo's README.
-Course staff members can view your backlog.

-You estimated your PBIs in story points.

 You did a whole team relative size estimating activity.
 You documented the name of the activity in your README.